provenance-io/provwasm/contracts/attrs/README.md

 _NOTE: Address bech32 values and other params may vary._

-First, copy the optimized WASM to your provenance blockchain project root.
+First, copy the optimized WASM to your Provenance Blockchain project root.
 Then, install the `provenanced` command and genesis a localnet.

 ```bash